bluerocktel/php-sdk/README.md

 ### Client Code Grant

-// Soon.
+soon...

 ### Password Grant

-The SDK allows you to connect using your usual credentials.
-To get started, first iniate the `BlueRockTELConnector` class :
+To connect using your usual BlueRockTEL credentials, first initiate the `BlueRockTELConnector` class providing your instance URL, email and password :

 ```php
 use BlueRockTEL\SDK\BlueRockTELConnector;